JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/3_Identity_management_on_the_blockchain.md

 Each user is assigned a unique Decentralized Identifier (DID) on the blockchain.
 DIDs serve as the foundation for self-sovereign identity.

 ### Benefits of Decentralized Identifiers
-Organizations and individuals have full control and ownership over their DIDs and no party can take them away
+User have full control and ownership over their DIDs and no party can take them away
 Enable the owner to prove cryptographic control of them
 Don’t contain personal data or wallet information
 Enables private and secure connections between two parties and can be verified anywhere at any time